 So, as we prepare for the rollout of COVID-19 vaccines what lessons can we learn from the Ebola vaccine?

 Firstly, nothing sharpens minds like a deadly virus that appears to be running out of control.
 The MSD vaccine was taken off the shelf and dusted down in the midst of the worst Ebola outbreak in history, with large-scale trials done carefully, yet quickly, in countries where the urgent need for it couldn’t be clearer.
 Safety remained paramount, with the right protocols followed and safety signals monitored closely, just as we are seeing with COVID-19 vaccines currently going through trials.
 The need for speed does not mean any compromise needs to be made on safety.

 It shows how technology can help us overcome seemingly insurmountable obstacles.
-Some COVID-19 vaccines that are furthest along in development require an ultra-cold chain similar to that of the Ebola vaccine – -80 degrees Celsius.
-Arguably, the country with the most experience and most ready to deal with these vaccines isn’t the US or China, it’s DRC.
-An ultra-cold chain vaccine would be challenging, yet we know from our experience with the Ebola vaccine that it can be done.
+Some COVID-19 vaccines that have received emergency use authorisation require an ultra-cold chain similar to that of the Ebola vaccine – -80 degrees Celsius.
+While an ultra-cold chain vaccine presents challenges, we know from our experience with the Ebola vaccine in DRC that it can be done.